sedaro/sedaro-python/README.md

 ## To run client generator:

-Note: this is designed for Sedaro internal use.
+Note: this is designed and set up for Sedaro dev's use.

 ```zsh
 python3 client_generator